Your Path to Online Privacy

 All without being censored or having your data mined and sold.

-You’ll also have access to weekly “office hours” where you can ask questions about whatever you like, and get help with any challenges you may be facing.
+You’ll also have access to monthly “office hours” where you can ask questions about whatever you like, and get help with any challenges you may be facing.

 This is a community for optimistic action-minded individuals who are ready to make a positive change.
 We don’t need any losers who think “they” already know everything about us, and there’s nothing we can do about it.